thisiserico/preferences/code-semantics/test-doubles/README.md

 You might have heard that before: tests only need to be modified when business rules change.
 Or a similar one: refactoring code is not supposed to modify our tests.
 But it was always hard to see that in practice.
 Not anymore, as we made it easy to distinguish what the scenario is and what our internals are.
+We'll see more on this when we discuss clean architectures 😉

 The most avid gophers might have been asking why would we return a `*Space` instead of `(Space, error)` when fetching.
 The answer is simple: to keep things consistent with other languages that only allow a single return parameter.